whyolet/ttt/README.md

 ["foo", "bar baz", ["nested", "list here"]]
 ```

-* Comma-separated list (CSL) is either explicit or implicit.
+* Inline list is either explicit or implicit.
-* Explicit CSL is:
+* Explicit inline list is:
   * `[` character,
-  * implicit CSL,
+  * implicit inline list,
   * `]` character.
-* Implicit CSL is zero or more items separated by a comma.
+* Implicit inline list is zero or more items separated by a comma.
-* CSL item is:
+* Inline list item is:
   * zero or more spaces,
   * a value,
   * zero or more spaces.